-- $T{RU,Serv}$ Traffic on the RU for a specific service.
+- $T{RU.Serv}$ Traffic in the RU for a specific service.

 - τ Mean service duration per hour.

 - S Mean file size per hour.

-The traffic on the node is an important parameter to compute the traffic on the different links of the network that is addressed in Subsection 3.4.3.
+The traffic in the node is an important parameter to compute the traffic in the different links of the network (which is addressed in Subsection 3.4.3).